+One of the most enriching relationships of human beings is the relationship between owner and companion-animal, including more specifically the relationship between owner and cat.
+This project is about the development of the owner-cat relationship and what leads up to the unexpected termination of it: when an owner decides to give up the relationship and surrender the cat to the shelter.
+Owners have different reasons— often more than one reason — for surrendering their cat.
+Most of these reasons are owner-related, others seem to be cat-related (Salman et al.,1998).
 Many of these reasons, however, are influenced by the expectations owners have of their cat (such as their role in the family), the cat’s relationship with family members and the cat’s behavior, personality and appearance.
 These expectations are based on the owner’s experience, their knowledge of feline behavior and needs and the motives the owners had for adopting the animal.

-For this project a design was created to support new owners in understanding their cat’s behavior and personality to experience mutual affection in the relationship.
+A design was created to support new owners in understanding their cat’s behavior and personality to experience mutual affection in the relationship to eventually increase the human-animal bond in order to prevent owner-surrender.
 The final concept, ‘Telltail’ is a product that consists out of several elements that convey knowledge about the cat’s behavior and personality to the owner and facilitate interactions between the owner and cat.
 It makes use of the four attachment dimensions stated above.

 At first the owner chooses an activity to do with her cat.
 During the activity the owner observes the cat’s behavior.
 After the activity the owner reflects on her cat’s reaction on the activity and chooses a feline personality trait that suits her cat’s behavior the most.
 These traits are: skittishness, spontaneity, dominance, outgoingness and friendliness.
 You can choose a low or a high score of the trait.
 After doing several activities, the owner has collected several traits that visualizes then her cat’s personality.
 Based on your cat’s personality the product gives some concrete advice on how to make life with your cat more comfortable.